Where to stay in Chamonix – The 7 best towns in the valley

 - more expensive.

-Les Praz and Les Bois are two prestigious areas just outside Chamonix Town, on the way to Argentière.
+Les Praz and Bois are two prestigious areas just outside Chamonix, on the way to Argentière.
 This is where you will find the most boutique and luxurious chalets.

-And it’s not only about an opulent stay, it’s also about the serene and relaxed environment, really the best area to stay in Chamonix Valley for a quiet time.
+And it’s not only about an opulent stay, it’s also about the serene and relaxed environment, really the best area to stay in the valley for a quiet time.

 The accommodation options in these areas are typically high-end, with most hotels, apartments, and chalets offering exceptional views from their private terraces.
 The architecture is a blend of traditional and modern, making the entire area a little mountain paradise.

-However, keep in mind that these areas have fewer amenities than Chamonix Town.
-You’ll find a couple of small shops, bars, and restaurants in Les Praz, but for a wider selection, you’ll need to head into Chamonix Town.
+However, keep in mind that these areas have fewer amenities than Chamonix.
+You’ll find a couple of small shops, bars, and restaurants in Les Praz, but for a wider selection, you’ll need to head into town.

 Also, accommodation in these areas tends to be more expensive, reflecting their prestigious status.

-Here are 2 of the best chalets in Les Praz & Les Bois
+Here are 2 of the best chalets in Les Praz & Bois

 House Berenice ($$$$): Professional and warm welcome.
 Superb 3BR and clear view of Mont Blanc.
 Very comfortable.
 Impeccably clean

-Amazing Chalet ($$$$$): Exceptional chalet (4BR, 12 people), perfect location, well-equipped, welcoming host, each room with own bathroom, quality materials and equipment, ideal for friend gatherings.
+Amazing Chalet ($$$$$): Exceptional place (4BR, 12 people), perfect location, well-equipped, welcoming host, each room with own bathroom, quality materials and equipment, ideal for friend gatherings.

-- Best place to stay in Chamonix Valley for a secluded time, traditional Alpine village experience
+- Best place for a secluded time, traditional Alpine village experience

 Pros